 1. Verify GA4 Data Stream Is Connected and Receiving Events

 Check that your GA4 data stream is actively receiving data.
-Go to Admin → Data Streams and verify: the stream shows recent data, the Measurement ID matches what's deployed on your site, and events appear in the Realtime report.
-If the auto-migration created a new stream but your site still sends to the old one, you may have been collecting data into a stream nobody monitors.
+Go to Admin → Data Streams and verify three things: the stream shows recent data in the "Measurement" section, the Measurement ID (G-XXXXXXXXXX) matches what's deployed on your site, and events appear in the Realtime report when you browse the site yourself.
+A surprisingly common failure mode: the auto-migration tool created a new stream with a new Measurement ID, but your GTM container still sends to the old one, so data collects into a stream nobody monitors.
+Compare the Measurement ID in GTM against the one in GA4 — if they don't match, you've been losing data since the migration day.

 3. Ensure All Custom Events from UA Have GA4 Equivalents

 Create a spreadsheet mapping every UA custom event (Category/Action/Label) to its GA4 equivalent.
-Many auto-migrations create GA4 events with awkward names like category_action.
-Verify each event fires correctly and consider renaming to follow GA4's recommended naming conventions (lowercase, underscores, max 40 characters).
+Many auto-migrations create GA4 events with awkward concatenated names like category_action that lose the label entirely.
+Verify each event fires correctly in DebugView and consider renaming to follow GA4's recommended naming conventions: all lowercase, underscores instead of spaces or camelCase, max 40 characters.
+Once you rename an event, historical data under the old name is orphaned — Explorations can still query it, but standard reports will split the series.
+Plan renames during a low-traffic window and document the rename date so future analysts know when to join the two series.

 4. Verify All Custom Dimensions Are Registered

-GA4 requires custom dimensions to be explicitly registered in Admin → Custom Definitions before they appear in reports.
-Unlike UA, sending a parameter with an event doesn't automatically make it available as a reporting dimension.
-Check that every custom parameter you're sending is registered with the correct scope (event-scoped or user-scoped).
+GA4 requires custom dimensions to be explicitly registered in Admin → Custom Definitions → Custom Dimensions before they appear in reports.
+Unlike UA, sending a parameter with an event does not automatically make it available as a reporting dimension — you can see the parameter in DebugView, but standard reports and Explorations won't offer it as a breakdown option until registration.
+Check every custom parameter you're sending and confirm it's registered with the correct scope (event-scoped or user-scoped).
+Hard limit: 50 event-scoped and 25 user-scoped custom dimensions per property on the standard tier.
+If you're close to these limits, prune unused ones before adding new ones — GA4 silently stops registering new dimensions when the quota is hit.

-In UA, goals were configured at the view level.
-In GA4, conversions are marked at the property level by toggling the "Mark as conversion" switch on specific events.
-Verify that all your important conversion events (purchase, sign_up, generate_lead, etc.) are marked as conversions.
-Also check that no irrelevant events are accidentally marked, which inflates conversion rates.
+In UA, goals were configured at the view level and could be anything from a specific URL to a time-on-site threshold.
+In GA4, conversions (renamed to "Key events" in early 2024) are marked at the property level by toggling the "Mark as key event" switch on specific events in Admin → Events.
+Verify that all your important conversion events are marked (purchase, sign_up, generate_lead, start_trial, subscribe).
+Equally important: check that no irrelevant events are accidentally marked — we see teams with page_view or scroll incorrectly flagged as key events, which pushes conversion counts into the tens of thousands and breaks every Smart Bidding strategy downstream.

 7. Verify Google Ads Linking and Audience Sharing

 If you had UA linked to Google Ads, verify the GA4 → Google Ads link is active with Personalized Advertising enabled.
-Check that your conversion imports in Google Ads are pulling from GA4 (not the deprecated UA property).
-Update any Smart Bidding strategies that were using UA conversions.
+Go to Admin → Product Links → Google Ads links in GA4 and confirm the correct Google Ads account appears with a green "Linked" status.
+Then switch to Google Ads: open Tools → Conversions and check that your conversion imports are pulling from GA4 (not the deprecated UA property).
+Update every Smart Bidding strategy that references a UA-sourced conversion — those conversions stopped reporting in July 2024 and any bidding strategy still depending on them has been optimizing against zero data ever since.

 8. Confirm Cross-Domain Tracking Is Configured

 Cross-domain tracking works differently in GA4 than UA.
-In UA, it required GTM linker configuration.
-In GA4, it's configured in Admin → Data Streams → Configure Tag Settings → Configure Your Domains.
-Verify that all domains participating in cross-domain tracking are listed, and check for self-referrals in your acquisition reports.
+In UA, it required GTM linker configuration plus careful referral exclusions.
+In GA4, it's configured in Admin → Data Streams → [your stream] → Configure Tag Settings → Configure Your Domains.
+Verify that all domains participating in cross-domain tracking are listed — including any subdomains that trigger new sessions, payment gateways you redirect through, and SSO providers.
+Then open the Acquisition reports and search for your own domain appearing as a referral source.
+If you see it, cross-domain tracking is broken and your conversion attribution is scrambled until you fix it.

 10. Verify BigQuery Export Is Enabled